luiscarlosgph/grabcut/README.md

   </tr>
 </table>

-It is not mandatory to provide sure foreground and sure background for a trimap.
-Either of the two is sufficient (e.g. sure foreground in the example above).
+It is not mandatory to provide sure foreground and sure background for a trimap, either of the two is sufficient.
+However, as shown above, performance may vary significantly when specifying just either of them.

 * Using a **fourmap** (0 = sure background, 64 = probably background, 128 = probably foreground, 255 = sure foreground) as a scribble: